TommasoPetrolito/wikiflix/DISCLAIMER.md

 - **TMDB API**: Public movie/TV metadata API (requires free API key)
 - **TheSportsDB API**: Public sports data API
-- **Vidking API**: Third-party video streaming service
+- **ppv.to API**: Third-party video streaming service (accessed via VITE_STREAMS_API_URL)

 ### Important Third-Party Service Notice

+**⚠️ CRITICAL LEGAL NOTICE:**

+This application uses **ppv.to** (or other third-party streaming APIs) for video content.
+The developer explicitly disclaims:

 **By using this project, you acknowledge that:**

-1. **Video Content**: Video playback is handled entirely by Vidking API, a third-party service
+1. **Video Content**: Video playback is handled entirely by ppv.to API or other third-party streaming services
-2. **No Control**: The developers have no control over what content Vidking streams
+2. **No Control**: The developers have NO control, knowledge, or responsibility for what content these services stream
+3. **No Endorsement**: The developers do NOT endorse, verify, approve, or guarantee the legitimacy of ppv.to or any third-party streaming services
+4. **No Affiliation**: The developers have NO affiliation, partnership, or relationship with ppv.to or any streaming service providers
-3. **Terms of Service**: You are responsible for reading and complying with Vidking's terms of service
+5. **Terms of Service**: You are solely responsible for reading and complying with ppv.to's terms of service
-4. **Content Legality**: You are responsible for verifying that content accessed through Vidking complies with applicable copyright laws
+6. **Content Legality**: You are solely responsible for verifying that content accessed through these services complies with applicable copyright laws
-5. **User Responsibility**: You are solely responsible for ensuring your use complies with all applicable laws
+7. **User Responsibility**: You are solely responsible for ensuring your use complies with all applicable laws
-6. **No Liability**: The developers are not liable for content accessed through third-party APIs
+8. **No Liability**: The developers are NOT liable for any content accessed through third-party APIs

-**The developers do not endorse, verify, or guarantee the legitimacy of any third-party streaming services used by this application.**
+9. **AI-Generated**: This project was AI-generated; the developer had no intent to facilitate any illegal activity

+**THE DEVELOPER EXPLICITLY DISCLAIMS ALL RESPONSIBILITY FOR ANY CONTENT ACCESSED THROUGH THIRD-PARTY STREAMING SERVICES.**

 ## User Responsibility